 Can I just delete the software and avoid software compliance issues?

 Bonus materials: Click on the picture above to hear FAQ on whether or not you can just delete the pirated software from your computers to avoid a copyright infringement lawsuit.
 Make sure to click on the RED “V” to subscribe to our intellectual property law updates.
 We have over 25,000 SUBSCRIBERS - Join Us!

 What is the SIIA?
-(Click on the picture to watch the video)

 The SIIA stands for the software and information industry association.
-They are another trade organization made of of information company, publishers, software companies and even some financial institutions who (among other things) fight to protect their intellectual property rights on the internet and in the private business marketplace.
+They are another trade organization made of of information companies, publishers, software companies and even some financial institutions who (among other things) fight to protect their intellectual property rights on the internet and in the private business marketplace.
 Some of the member companies you may have heard of are: